 Please examine all 4 of the arrangements above to see which one fits best when moving in with a flatmate.
 Make absolutely sure that your name is added to your flatmate’s current rental contract before you move in.

 As mentioned above, most residency permits for Non-EU nationalities are renewed for 2 years.
-As such, you will need to arrange for a proper proof of accommodation form and a rent contract for those 2 years, for your future residency renewal.
+As such, you will need to arrange for proper proof of accommodation form and a rent contract for those 2 years, for your future residency renewal.